chrischenhub/AC215_AgentNET/README.md

 4. `main.py`: Prompt the user for a more detailed instruction and send to the MCP server of Notion to execute.

-5. Go to the Notion and found that SQL studyn plan created successfully.
+5. Go to the Notion and found that recommendation letter template created successfully.
 Results:
 ![alt text](Image/image2.png)